jupyterhub/jupyterhub/docs/source/troubleshooting.md

 new container.
 If this was the underlying cause of the issue, you should see your server again.

+### Launching Jupyter Notebooks to run as an externally managed JupyterHub service with the `jupyterhub-singleuser` command returns a `JUPYTERHUB_API_TOKEN` error.

+If possible, try to run the Jupyter Notebook as an externally managed service with one of the provided [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks).

+Standard JupyterHub installations include a [jupyterhub-singleuser](https://github.com/jupyterhub/jupyterhub/blob/9fdab027daa32c9017845572ad9d5ba1722dbc53/setup.py#L116) command which is built from the `jupyterhub.singleuser:main` method.
+The `jupyterhub-singleuser` command is the default command when JupyterHub launches single-user Jupyter Notebooks.
+One of the goals of this command is to make sure the version of JupyterHub installed within the Jupyter Notebook coincides with the version of the JupyterHub server itself.

+If you launch a Jupyter Notebook with the `jupyterhub-singleuser` command directly from the command line the Jupyter Notebook won't have access to the `JUPYTERHUB_API_TOKEN` and will return:

+    JUPYTERHUB_API_TOKEN env is required to run jupyterhub-singleuser.
+Did you launch it manually?

+If you plan on testing `jupyterhub-singleuser` independently from JupyterHub, then you can set the api token environment variable.
+For example, if were to run the single-user Jupyter Notebook on the host, then:

+    export JUPYTERHUB_API_TOKEN=my_secret_token
+    jupyterhub-singleuser

+With a docker container, pass in the environment variable with the run command:

+    docker run -d \
+      -p 8888:8888 \
+      -e JUPYTERHUB_API_TOKEN=my_secret_token \
+      jupyter/datascience-notebook:latest

+[This example](https://github.com/jupyterhub/jupyterhub/tree/master/examples/service-notebook/external) demonstrates how to combine the use of the `jupyterhub-singleuser` environment variables when launching a Notebook as an externally managed service.

 ## How do I...?